Chris Sauter: Pilgrimage

 A second room at Fl!GHT contains a stack of books that includes a bible and bible dictionary along with books about astronomy, the big bang, human origins, the role of fire in human evolution, the history of the scientific revolution, the evolutionary basis of religion and the persistence of religion.
 The books appear to be stacked randomly, not according to geologically-themed layers, but in this context do read as sedimentary layers of human knowledge and expression.
 A tree worthy of Godot sits atop the stack and a tiny antennae in the tree strains to receive a signal or perhaps it is confidently humble, just waiting to pick up something, no more, no less.
 Yet another airplane window photo is mounted on a nearby wall.
 The word of choice this time is “desire,” perhaps indicative of the subjective bonds through which each of us colors everything we see, including the shape of the universe.

-The Very Large Array, one of the world’s premier radio observatories is located in east-central New Mexico and has fascinated Sauter for more than three decades.
+The Very Large Array, one of the world’s premier radio observatories is located in west-central New Mexico and has fascinated Sauter for more than three decades.
 Twenty-seven huge radio antennas moveable on a Y-shaped track combine to create the resolution of an antenna 22 miles in diameter.
 Construction was completed when Sauter was nine, his first visit was nine years later.
 It has been in his lexicon of images since and reappears at St. Mark’s Episcopal Church in downtown San Antonio as the fourth and final exhibition in the Pilgrimage series: Communion.
 For a model it is large scale, 36 inches across and built with an attention to detail worthy of the most obsessed miniature railroad freak; a beauty of careful, accurate, to-scale construction of wood and paper.
 It is placed on a base made to match exactly the woodwork of the tracery that criss-crosses the vaulted ceiling of the sanctuary, which is adjacent to the narthex—the entrance for the congregation and the thoughtfully planned destination for the piece.
 When it came time to install the piece, the church made a decision to put it by the back entrance—ironically, a concern about space was the issue—and there it sits in a tiny foyer, miss-matched with the mahogany woodwork, a low ceiling and a fire extinguisher, looking out of context and forgotten.

 But back at the Southwest School of Art the puns keep piling up: Impact—a Newtonian reflector telescope-shaped meteorite that hit the earth on the day of Copernicus’ death in 1543; Asymmetry—a map of radiation assumed to be residue from the big bang lies on the floor.
 It includes colors indicating temperature fluctuations that correspond to the seeds that grew to become galaxies with the word “SACRED” cut out of it.
 It has fallen off the wall leaving the cut out letters still attached above.
 Problem is, “SCARED” is the word they spell; God of The Gaps—a church pew overturns the usual chair that is given in popular science explanations of how things are not really solid: You don’t really sit on a chair—you float an infinitesimal space above it because your electrons and the chairs electrons repel each other.
 Meanwhile, the artist has cut a few hundred holes in the pew (rendering it less than solid) and used the remaining circles to assemble a couple of giant carbon atom models that intersect parts of the back and seat.
 Carbon is the second most common element in the human body, second only to oxygen, but this abundance doesn’t translate to the pew on a human level—there is nowhere left to sit (as if you really could).